top of page

 How to Survive Siquijor’s Electricity Roulette 🎲

-Find an Airbnb (NOT a hotel—hotel WiFi is just... no) with a generator.
+Find an Airbnb (NOT a hotel—hotel WiFi is just... no) with a generator or solar.
 Super common on the island.

 Check phone reception before booking.
 If you don’t have a generator, at least make sure you can hotspot your way through the blackout.